 But the main focus in these elementary years is for them to be able to write well and quickly and to be able write down what they are thinking in their head.
 Then when they are age 10-11 they can learn to outline and other rules of good writing, and then to be able to express themselves fully with reports and journals and other compositions.
 Maybe they’ll write short stories or novels or screenplays.
 Once they can read and write and think, they can grab a book and figure it out.

-For Science I again really like Sinagapore‘s program, My Pals are Here Science.
+For Science I again really like Sinagapore‘s program, My Pals are Here Science and Super Charged Science.
 They were ranked #2 in the world in science, and we love the pictures, the explanations and the activities.

-For piano, I like Music masters and Edna Mae Burnam piano course as well as music theory books.
+For piano, I like Suzuki and Edna Mae Burnam piano course as well as music theory books.
 My kids have also had fun playing the recorders from West Music.

 We continue with the stuff mentioned above as needed for the older children and add things like reading time on their own and reading the scriptures on their own always with the end goals in mind.